 After spending my formative years touring across the world in DIY punk bands, I have taken the not-so-obvious career progression of teaching and writing about the theory and practice of organisations.
-It was through those early experiences that I became fascinated not only with the explicit processes of organising, but with the importance of community building and collaborative working.
-Since then, my practice has focussed on the development of ‘alternative’ forms of leadership and management that can help facilitate more open, participative and democratic groups.
+It was through those early experiences that I became fascinated not only with processes of organising, but with the importance of community building and collaborative work.
+Since then, my practice has focussed on the development of ‘alternative’ forms of management that can help facilitate more participative and democratic groups.
 I still play in DIY punk bands.

-I joined the UCL School of Management in 2022 with the primary role of supporting Teaching Assistants, specifically focusing on the development of pedagogic practice and considering potentialities for further career and skill enhancement.
-This involves understanding the wider Higher Education climate, a focus on cutting-edge classroom practice, and an ethic of care.
+I joined the UCL in 2022 with the primary role of supporting 100+ Teaching Assistants, focusing on the development of pedagogic practice and career enhancement.
+This involves understanding the wider HE climate, cutting-edge classroom practice, and an ethic of care.

 I am a dedicated and passionate educator: a Senior Fellow of the HEA with over a decade in Higher Education Institutes.
 I am an experienced Programme Leader and Module Director and hold a range of education-focussed responsibilities, including leading the UG module Innovation Management in Year Three.
 I write for academic journals and books as well as reaching wider audiences, particuarly through YouTube.

 - In my first year as ‘School Director for Teaching Assistant Development’, there was an 93% increase in satisfaction rates amongst TAs, and a 11% increase in AF/FHEA recognitions.

 - I have established and run the ‘UCL PGTA Management Network’ - connecting colleagues across UCL and running institutional-wide workshops and idea exchanges on key topics.